Home Uncategorized UCC on the cards as Assam scraps age-old Muslim Registration Law

 UCC on the cards as Assam scarps age-old Muslim Registration Law; State poised to pounch on Polygamy next.

-In a distinctly foreseeable move towards adoption of , the Government has decided to repeal ‘The Muslim Marriage and Divorce Registration Act, 1935' bolstering steps towards mandatory registration of marriages under the Special Marriage Act.
-The development comes weeks after the Chief Minister of Assam, Dr. Himanta Biswa Sarma declared his intention to invoke UCC in the State after the -led Government got it pushed through in the State Assembly.
+In a distinctly foreseeable move towards adoption of UCC, the Assam Government has decided to repeal ‘The Muslim and Divorce Registration Act, 1935' bolstering steps towards mandatory registration of marriages under the Special Marriage Act.
+The development comes weeks after the of Assam, Dr. Himanta Biswa Sarma declared his intention to invoke UCC in the State after the BJP-led Uttarakhand Government got it pushed through in the State Assembly.

 Taking firm stand on his decision, Dr. Sarma asserted that the move will prove to be a game changer to eradicate the social menace of child marriage in the State as the 1935 Act had provisions allowing marriage registration even if the bride and groom had not reached the legal ages of 18 and 21, as required by law.